Borja-Perez-Diaz/borja-perez-diaz/content/publication/2022-aa-666-a-115-p/index.md

   higher than the former.
-This discrepancy, also reported by previous studies of the composition of the ISM in AGN from IR observations, is independent of the gas density or the incident radiation field to the gas, and it is likely associated with dust obscuration and/or temperature stratification within the gas nebula.
-Full Tables A.1-A.4 are only available at the CDS via anonymous ftp to <A href=``http://cdsarc.u-strasbg.fr/''>cdsarc.u-strasbg.fr</A>
+This discrepancy, also reported by previous studies of the composition of the ISM in AGN from IR observations, is independent of the gas density or the incident radiation field to the gas, and it is likely associated with dust obscuration and/or temperature stratification within the gas nebula."
-  (ftp://130.79.128.5) or via <A href=``http://cdsarc.u-strasbg.fr/viz- bin/cat/J/A+A/666/A115''>http://cdsarc.u-strasbg.fr/viz-
-  bin/cat/J/A+A/666/A115</A>"
 tags:
 - 'galaxies: abundances'
 - 'galaxies: active'